Professor/University Research Chair

 - B.A.Sc., Electrical & Computer Engineering, University of Toronto, Canada

-John Yeow is an Associate Professor in Systems Design Engineering at the University of Waterloo.
-Yeow's research is devoted to understanding, modelling, designing, integrating, and developing all aspects of functional micro/nanodevices.
+John Yeow is a Professor and University Research Chair in Systems Design Engineering at the University of Waterloo.
+Yeow’s research is devoted to understanding, modelling, designing, integrating, and developing micro/nanodevices for medical and industrial applications.

 Advice to Students: